cvondran/cvondran/README.md

 - 👋 Hi, I’m @cvondran
 - 👀 I’m interested in data analytics
-- 🌱 I’m currently learning data analysis
-- 💞️ I’m looking to collaborate on not really sure still learning
 - 📫 How to reach me cvondran@2gmail.com

 <!---